SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/X the power of Y.md

- Write a program that finds the result of the expression x the power of y
+ Write a program that finds the result of x the power of y

  The problem requires the value of x and y to be entered by the user.